AdobeDocs/experience-platform.en/help/sources/connectors/payments/stripe.md

 Thousands of companies, of all sizes, use [!DNL Stripe] online and in person to accept payments, create new revenue sources, and grow globally using the Adobe Experience Platform, Adobe Commerce and [!DNL Magento Open Source].

 Use the [!DNL Stripe] source in Experience Platform to ingest data captured during the purchase flow by your customers.
-Once ingested, use this data too create personalized offers and unlock richer business insights.
+Once ingested, use this data to create personalized offers and unlock richer business insights.

 >[!TIP]
 >